aloilor/rentyourexpert/README.md

 - We defined the requirements of the application through a total of 25 user stories, documented in the provided spreadsheet.
 - Each user story is described with metrics such as priority, added value, risk, estimation, and release.

-**LoFi Mockups:**
-- Each user story also has an associated LoFi mockup generated using Balsamiq, providing visual context for development.

 **Complexity Estimation:**
 - We estimated the complexity of software development, time, and effort using Function Points and COCOMO II methods.